Martiless/Alices-Wonderland/README.md

 ***

 #### New User:
+* As a new user, I want to view all products
+* As a new user, I want to view products by price
+* As a new user, I want to view products by category
-* As a new user,
+* As a new user, I want to add products to my basket
-* As a new user,
+* As a new user, I want to edit product quantities from my basket
-* As a new user,
+* As a new user, I want to delete products straight from my basket
-* As a new user,
+* As a new user, I want to securly checkout using a credit card
-* As a new user,
+* As a new user, I want to create a profile
-* As a new user,
+* As a new user, I want to sign up for a newsletter
-* As a new user,
+* As a new user, I want to contact the company with any queries

 #### Returning User:
-* As a returning user,
-* As a returning user,
+* As a returning user, I want to be updated on new products via newsletter
-* As a returning user,
+* As a returning user, I want to contact the company with any queries
-* As a returning user,
+* As a returning user, I want to leave reviews on products I have purchased
-* As a returning user,
+* As a returning user, I want to edit my profile

 ## Development Planes:
 To create a website that is comprehensive and informative for a user, as a developer you need to look at all aspects of the website and how someone who visits your website will use it.
 You have to consider all the user stories that have been outlined in the above sections.